jkthai95/smashBot/README.md

 # smashBot
-Creating a SSBM CPU using Reinforcement Learning.
+Creating a SSBM Bot using Reinforcement Learning.